pankajganjale/bluemercury/README.md

 3. Atul Kumar
 4. Vishwaraj Patil

+## To start our Project on your Machine:-
+1. Create a new folder.
+2. Run following command in terminal:- ```git clone https://github.com/pankajganjale/bluemercury.git```
+3. Open index.html file with Live Server.

 # Features:-
 1. You will find latest products on this website.
 2. It has feature of authentication, signup, reset password and mail subscription.